Troop 116

 Wilderness Survival Priority 1: STOP

-The STOP principal is the first priority in any wilderness survival situation
+The STOP principal is the first thing you should do in any wilderness survival situation

 S.T.O.P. is actually an acronym for how you should react when something goes wrong in the wilderness—which usually means someone gets hurt, or you realize you are lost, or you see a bad storm coming.